tomyreyes/Non-profit-finder/README.md

 Along with this, I spent some time trying to use Blaze's data context so I could refer to this in my templates differently.
 After much confusion, I decided to no longer rely on the data context because I was receiving duplicates components in many areas of my application.
 This refactor took some time because I had to find different ways to access the same data.

-## Future Additions

-If I had more time to work on this project I would definitely like to incorporate a way to invite users to teams, and for users to be able to request an invitation to a team.
-At its current state, only team owners are able to add members and this is not done in an optimal way.
-Admins are able to add users to their team without any verification or permission from other uses which is not ideal for the users experience.

-As well as this, I would have liked to have done a better job incorporating the Log in and Registration templates provided.
-Since I was using Meteor's account-password and useraccounts:unstyled to streamline user authentication and log in, I had to override the packages' built in form to emulate the templates using [aldeed:template-extensions](https://github.com/aldeed/meteor-template-extension).
-In this attempt, I was unable to override the log in / sign-up button to differentiate between the two pages, so both pages have a blue button that say sign-in.

-I also would have spent some time writing tests for my project.
-Test Driven Development is something I have been working on prior to this project and I would have liked to at the very least established tests to see if my database queries are giving me back the information I expect.

-Finally, I would spend more time enhancing the user experience.
-For instance, each user should be able to include a photo of themselves and links to their social media.
-Additionally, each team on the website should have their own team page where the information can be edited.
-I also would have liked to add client side validation to the form on the profile page.
-At its current state it is validating but there is nothing in place for the user to see what they did incorrectly.

 ## This application was built using:

 - [Flow-Router](https://github.com/kadirahq/flow-router)